The 9 Best Solo Activities in Saratoga Springs

 Health.
 History.
 Horses.
 Saratoga Springs has it all and then some.
 If you're looking for a city with unique eateries, live music, an active arts community, Saratoga is the place to go for your next solo vacation.
 Known for its natural mineral springs and horse racing, the city draws travelers from all over the world.
 Check out this small but bustling city with charm and don't miss these 9 activities if you're traveling solo:

 Saratoga's restaurant scene is full of incredible eats.
 This is the perfect trip to enjoy at least one indulgent meal.
 Head over to Jacob & Anthony's American Grille for a great steak.
-Want to break free from the traditional splurge-worthy cuisine?
-Check out the farm-to-table French Creole fare at The Mouzon House.
-In the mood for comfort food with a bit of history?
-Don't miss Hattie's Restaurant, which has been serving up some of the best fried chicken in Saratoga since 1938.
+Visit Dock Brown's on Saratoga Lake for a great meal and an even better view.
+Enjoy comfort food with a bit of history at Hattie's Restaurant, which has been serving up some of the best fried chicken in Saratoga since 1938.

 Saratoga is home to quite a few locally owned coffee shops and plenty of national chains.
 Join in on one of the Spa City's favorite pastimes - patio dining and people watching.
 Embark on a quest to find your favorite cup in the city and enjoy each shop's unique characteristics.
 With both locals and visitors flocking to the city there is no shortage of interesting sights and sounds to take in while you sip.

 As a cultural center with an active arts scene, creative culinary experiences, and the latest fitness trends, Saratoga makes for a great place to learn something new.
 Create your own masterpiece at Saratoga Paint and Sip Studio.
 If you've always been intimidated by yoga, check out SUP Yoga on Saratoga Lake.
 With the added element of balancing on a Stand Up Paddleboard, even the best yogis are likely to take a spill - plus, you'll probably never see your classmates again.

 Classes can fill up so be sure to check the schedules & book before your trip to guarantee your spot!